concur/concur-platform-sdk-dotnet/README.md

 ==================================================

 This SDK contains the following:
 * .NET Portable Class Library (which also works on Xamarin) for abstracting details on how to call and consume Concur web services.
-The portable library contains intellisense in its classes, methods, and parameters; making it very easy to discover how to use the library.
 * Sample of a working app in Android that uses the portable library to call Concur web services.
 * Sample of a working app in iOS that uses the portable library to call Concur web services.
 * Sample of a working app in Windows that uses the portable library to call Concur web services.